AlmondMilk4242/AlmondMilk4242/README.md

 - 👋 Hi, I’m @AlmondMilk4242
-- 👀 I’m interested in ...AlmondMilk with a a couple shot of espresso, preferably Starbucks.....jk
+- 👀 I’m interested in building projects
-- 🌱 I’m currently learning .....coding
+- 🌱 exploration/learning stage
-- 💞️ I’m looking to collaborate on .......tider, hookupaps, bumbles and bingolive..pssttt add me on the hub as well
+- 💞️ I’m looking to collaborate with developers
-- 📫 How to reach me darkweb localskaojaflanfaln figure the ip with tht passcode

 <!---
 AlmondMilk4242/AlmondMilk4242 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.